AtriSaxena/langchain_learning/Lession_03.md

 - **Temperature:** Temperature is a parameter that controls the randomness of a language model's output.
 It affects how creative or deterministic the responses are.
     - **Lower values (0.0-0.3)** - More determnistic and predictable.
     - **Higher values (0.7 - 1.5)** - More random, creative and diverse.
+    - Everytime you run, if you set close to 0, there might be same kind of output.
+If you set close to 2, everytime you run will get new kind of output and create randomness.

 ![alt text](images/lession_3_04.png)